felixmoore/Team5/README.md

 A social deduction game.

-## Branch - main
+## Branch - MVP

-Progress on the first hack, now with chat & magic portals!
+Progress on the Minimum Viable Product.

 ### How to run this?:
 Go to https://deception-game.herokuapp.com/!
+**NOTE this is based on the hack branch, I'll switch it over eventually but for now just run this branch locally :)**

 #### How to run it locally?